yaochaorui/Trinity-RFT/README.md

 The overall design of Trinity-RFT exhibits a trinity:
 + RFT-core;
 + agent-environment interaction;
-+ data processing pipelines tailored to RFT;
++ data processing pipelines;

 and the design of RFT-core also exhibits a trinity:
 + explorer;
 + trainer;
-+ manager & buffer.
++ buffer.

 The *explorer*, powered by the rollout model, interacts with the environment and generates rollout trajectories to be stored in the experience buffer.

-The *trainer*, powered by the policy model, samples batches of experiences from the buffer and updates the policy via RL algorithms.
+The *trainer*, powered by the policy model, samples batches of experiences from the buffer and updates the policy model via RL algorithms.

-These two can be completely decoupled and act asynchronously, except that they share the same experience buffer, and their model weights are synchronized once in a while.
+These two can be completely decoupled and act asynchronously on separate machines, except that they share the same experience buffer, and their model weights are synchronized once in a while.
 Such a decoupled design is crucial for making the aforementioned features of Trinity-RFT possible.

 <!-- e.g., flexible and configurable RFT modes (on-policy/off-policy, synchronous/asynchronous, immediate/lagged rewards),